Reference docs for the Poly Domains#

 A QQ<a> domain represents an algebraic number field \(\mathbb{Q}(a)\) as a

-in the domain system (see Introducing the Domains of the poly module).A
+Domainin the domain system (see Introducing the Domains of the poly module).A

-created from an expression involving algebraic numbers will treat the algebraic numbers as generators if the generators argument is not specified.>>> from sympy import Poly, Symbol, sqrt >>> x = Symbol('x') >>> Poly(x**2 + sqrt(2)) Poly(x**2 + (sqrt(2)), x, sqrt(2), domain='ZZ')
+Polycreated from an expression involving algebraic numbers will treat the algebraic numbers as generators if the generators argument is not specified.>>> from sympy import Poly, Symbol, sqrt >>> x = Symbol('x') >>> Poly(x**2 + sqrt(2)) Poly(x**2 + (sqrt(2)), x, sqrt(2), domain='ZZ')

 That is a multivariate polynomial with

-can be given.>>> Poly(x**2 + sqrt(2), x) Poly(x**2 + sqrt(2), x, domain='EX') >>> Poly(x**2 + sqrt(2), x, extension=True) Poly(x**2 + sqrt(2), x, domain='QQ<sqrt(2)>')
+sqrt(2)treated as one of the generators (variables).
+If the generators are explicitly specified thensqrt(2)will be considered to be a coefficient but by default the EX domain is used.
+To make aPolywith a QQ<a> domain the argumentextension=Truecan be given.>>> Poly(x**2 + sqrt(2), x) Poly(x**2 + sqrt(2), x, domain='EX') >>> Poly(x**2 + sqrt(2), x, extension=True) Poly(x**2 + sqrt(2), x, domain='QQ<sqrt(2)>')

 A generator of the algebraic field extension can also be specified explicitly which is particularly useful if the coefficients are all rational but an extension field is needed (e.g. to factor the polynomial).